Alex Call Player Props: Nationals vs. Dodgers

 Alex Call At The Plate

-- Call is batting .203 with eight doubles, three home runs and 24 walks.
+- Call is hitting .203 with eight doubles, three home runs and 24 walks.

-- Call has picked up a hit in 52.0% of his 50 games this season, with more than one hit in 18.0% of them.
+- Call has picked up a hit in 52.0% of his 50 games this year, with more than one hit in 18.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.